payalshaha/Payal_Shah_PromptEngineering/Payal_shah_PromptEngineering.md

 You are a creative copywriter.
 Create 5 short, catchy marketing taglines for an eco-friendly water bottle brand targeting Gen Z consumers.

 **Final Output:**
-- “Drink clean, live green.”
+- “Drink clean.
+Live green.”
+- “Hydrate the planet, one sip at a time.”
-- “Hydrate the planet.”
+- “Refill your bottle, not the planet.”
-- “Sip sustainably.”
+- “Stay fresh, stay eco.”
+- “Sustainable sips for a better future.”

 ---